niloydebbarma-code/allycat-rag-graphrag/docs/package-native.md

 # Dockerizing AllyCat (Running Natively)

 This guide for packaging up Allycat when running it in 'native python dev' mode.
 If you are running AllyCat using docker, see [this guide](package-docker.md) instead.

+**Note:** For modern Docker deployments with GraphRAG support and automatic pipeline execution, see [Docker Deployment Guide](docker-deployment-guide.md).

 The packaged container will contain the following:

 - Downloaded and cleaned web content
-- vector database that has indexed content
+- Vector database that has indexed content (and optionally Neo4j graph database for GraphRAG)
-- all runtime code and libraries
+- All runtime code and libraries
-- optionally, ollama model
+- Optionally, ollama model

 ## 1 - Run AllyCat